 Whatever the reason, I'm glad you've decided to stop making excuses and start taking matters into your own hands.
 You may want to consider these words of advice when you want to learn how to start fishing, but don't have a clue.

 - Keep it simple.
 If you're not sure how to start fishing, the most important thing to remember is to start simple.
 Prevent yourself from becoming consumed with the details.
 Fishing is a life-long learning process, so take baby steps.
-Commit to learning one or two things, such as how to tie a clinch knot or how to bait your hook, and then build your knowledge from there.
+Commit to learning one or two things, such as learning to tie a clinch knot or how to bait your hook, and then build your knowledge from there.

 - Pick out a shore fishing spot close to home.
 Find a nearby waterway that has shoreline fishing access.
 Fishing isn’t that much different from going to the gym to exercise in the sense that you are more likely to stick with it if you have a convenient place to go on a regular basis.
 Look for lakes, rivers, ponds, fishing piers or public beaches that are easy to get to and close to where you live.

 - Buy a fishing license.
 Once you have a local fishing spot in mind, a good next step is to buy a fishing license.
 You will need to know if you plan to go freshwater fishing or saltwater fishing since this will determine the type of fishing license you need to purchase.

 - Know how to identify the fish species in your state.
 Learn how to identify the fish species in your local waters so that you can read, understand, and follow your state's fishing regulations.
 This will include species size limits, bag limits, and special fishing rules or regulations that apply to seasons or specific waterways.